 334 Marlborough was designed by architect John H. Besarick and built in 1872 by carpenter and building contractor Hiram A. Gerrish, one of four contiguous houses (334 Marlborough and 10-12-14 Gloucester), built for speculative sale.
 Hiram Gerrish is shown as the owner on the original building permit application for all four houses, dated June 4, 1872.

 Hiram Gerrish purchased the land for 334 Marlborough and 10-12-14 Gloucester on June 26, 1872, from George Martin Gibson, also a builder and contractor.
 George M. Gibson had purchased the land on March 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The land was part of one of four tracts of land the trust had purchased that same day from the Boston Water Power Company.
+The land was part of one of several tracts of land the trust had purchased that same day from the Boston Water Power Company.